THE IOWA BALD EAGLE PHOTOGRAPHY WORKSHOP

 The right body movements, position and other nuances are critical for improving your chance of success.
 This workshop will cover all of the above and more.

 Bald eagles in the Lower 48 aren't nearly as fearless as they are in Alaska.
 In most circumstances, we will need to take some steps to enable you to get close to the subject.
-In over 25 years of photographing bald eagles, I have learned a few ways to ensure that you get to see them up close, in their natural habitat.
+In over 25 years of photographing bald eagles, AJ has learned a few ways to ensure that you get to see them up close, in their natural habitat.

 IN THE FIELD